kholia/OSX-KVM/README.md

 * See [networking notes](networking-qemu-kvm-howto.txt) to setup guest networking.

-  I have the following commands present in `/etc/rc.local`.
+  I have the following commands present in `/etc/rc.local` (which may not work on more current versions of Ubuntu and [need to be manually setup](https://linuxmedium.com/how-to-enable-etc-rc-local-with-systemd-on-ubuntu-20-04/))

   ```
   #!/usr/bin/env bash